OStochastic/Daily-SPY-data-from-2000-2025/README.md

 Summary for Users:

-"To use this file, ignore the first three rows.
-The actual data starts on row four with the columns: Date, Close, High, Low, Open, and Volume."
+To use this file, ignore the first three rows.
+The actual data starts on row four with the columns: Date, Close, High, Low, Open, and Volume.